macroflight/psxhacks/README.md

 tank.
 Who said you can't fly London to Sydney with a decent payload in a 744? :)

+### psx_msfs_sync_checker.py

+Compare PSX and MSFS altitude.
+Also useful as an example, but written to detect a rare bug where the MSFS WASM plane would detatch from PSX in elevation and slowly sink to the ground while still moving forward.

 ### comparator.py

 Mostly an example script.
 Compares the PSX and MSFS pitch, bank,